Christianity in the 1st century: Old Testament

 The Biblical canon began with the Jewish Scriptures.
 The Koine Greek translation of the Jewish scriptures, later known as the Septuagint and often written as "LXX," was the dominant translation from very early on.

 Perhaps the earliest Christian canon is the Bryennios List, dated to c.
 100, which was found by Philotheos Bryennios in the Codex Hierosolymitanus.
 The list is written in Koine Greek, Aramaic and Hebrew.
 In the 2nd century, Melito of Sardis called the Jewish scriptures the "Old Testament" and also specified an early canon.

 Jerome (347–420) expressed his preference for adhering strictly to the Hebrew text and canon, but his view held little currency even in his own day.

 New Testament

 The New Testament (often compared to the New Covenant) is the second major division of the Christian Bible.
 The books of the canon of the New Testament include the Canonical Gospels, Acts, letters of the Apostles, and Revelation.
 The original texts were written by various authors, most likely sometime between c.
 AD 45 and 120 AD, in Koine Greek, the lingua franca of the eastern part of the Roman Empire, though there is also a minority argument for Aramaic primacy.
 They were not defined as "canon" until the 4th century.
 Some were disputed, known as the Antilegomena.
+Eusebius saw some of the unacceptable books as being either ‘Antilegomena’ (unworthy) or ‘absurd’.